smokefreefv/smokefreefv.github.io/index.md

 Most people do, including homebuyers.
 Homes that smell like smoke sell for much less.
 A homebuyer recently backed out of a contingent home purchase due to Fairlington Villages' lack of a no-smoking policy.
 Our neighbors with asthma also care a great deal.

 **What's next, a ban on barbecue?
 A ban on strong-smelling food?**
 The Virginia statute creates a simple process for a ban on smoking.
 If people have good-faith issues with other odors or habits, it's a separate conversation and a separate process that is irrelevant to this issue.
-Creating a "slippery slope" hypothetical is a failure to engage in the matter at hand.
+Creating a "slippery slope" hypothetical is a failure to engage with the matter at hand.

 **What about vaping?**
 Vaping isn't covered by the Virginia statute, so a proposed smoking ban would not affect vaping.